Franchise Financial Projections Cheat Sheet

 Illustration of balance sheet for a franchise

 One of the principal financial statements, the balance sheet, captures a snapshot of a company’s financial status at an exact moment in time by outlining its assets, liabilities, and shareholders’ equity.
+For franchise businesses, balance sheets may differ from those of an independent business due to unique financial structures and obligations, such as franchise fees, royalty payments, personal guarantees in franchise agreements, and specific reserve requirements.
 To draft a balance game plan effectively, it is critical to select an appropriate date for reporting—commonly this would be the closing day of either a fiscal quarter or month.
 This strategic timing guarantees that the balance sheet presents data which accurately mirrors the most current state of affairs financially.

 Assets on the balance sheet are sorted according to their liquidity.
 Essentially their ease of conversion into cash is taken into account.
 Current assets listed may include cash itself, receivables from accounts due payment shortly (accounts receivable), securities available for sale in short order (marketable securities), expenses prepaid but not yet incurred as well as stocks held for sale imminently (inventory).
 On top of these short-term resources stand long-term possessions: fixed assets such as land and machinery fit under property and equipment while intangible rights like patents join other extended duration investments.